murp9702/mealsForMiles/src/pages/pricing/index.md

       price: Contact Us
     - description: >-
-        We provide you with custom recipes and the materials for you to assemble your own meals.
+        We provide you with custom recipes and the materials for you to assemble your own meals so you can customize your own flavor or add your own ingredients!
       items:
+        - >-
+          One-time Recipe Development fee required per recipe (see service above)
         - Pick the packaging to fit your adventure needs
         - Ingredients are shipped to you with instructions on how to assemble
-        - Prices starting at $7.00 per meal
+        - Prices starting at $6.00 per meal
         - Contact us for a personalized quote
       plan: Hiker Box
-      price: $7.00+
+      price: $6.00+
     - description: >-
         Let us handle all the logistics while you day dream about your next adventure!
       items:
+        - >-
+          One-time Recipe Development fee required per recipe (see service above)
         - Pick the packaging to fit your adventure needs
         - Meals shipped to your house (or trail) ready to go!
-        - Prices starting at $12.00 per meal
+        - Prices starting at $9.00 per meal
         - Contact us for a personalized quote
       plan: Zero Day
-      price: $10.00+
+      price: $9.00+
 meta_title: Services| Meals to Miles
 meta_description: Services
 ---